-This furnace is shipped with fixed gas orifices for use with Natural Gas and sized for 1000 BTU/cubic foot gas.
+This furnace is shipped with fixed gas orifices for use with natural gas and sized for 1000 BTU/cubic foot gas.
 Make sure actual gas input does not exceed rating plate input.
-You may need to change orifices to get correct gas input.
-Whether you do or not depends on input, and your gas heat value at standard conditions and elevation.
-Consult your local gas supplier for gas heat value and any special derating requirements.
+The orifices may need to changed to get the correct gas input.
+Whether they need changed or not depends on input and the gas heat value at standard conditions and elevation.
+Consult the local gas supplier for gas heat value and any special derating requirements.
 See Section 20 for more information.

 At higher altitudes, the density of the air is reduced.
 Therefore, for proper combustion, the quantity of gas burned in the furnace must also be reduced.
 This is called derating.
-This unit must be derated when installed at altitudes greater than 6,000 feet above sea level.
-A high altitude pressure switch must also be installed for operation above 6,000 feet.
-High altitude pressure switch kit number 8620-189 is designed for this application.
+This unit must be derated when installed at altitudes greater than 6,000' above sea level.
+A high altitude pressure switch must also be installed for operation above 6,000'.
+High Altitude Pressure Switch Kit number 8620-189 is designed for this application.